 I am behind on rent or utilities

-Resources are severely inadequate, but if you are behind on rent and/or utilities or experienced a shutoff, there are federal, state, and local programs that might assist you.
+Rents are unaffordable and resources are severely inadequate; if you are behind on rent and/or utilities or experienced a shutoff, there are some programs that might assist you.

 Rental assistance